 Invite children to set up a worship space with a green cloth, a candle, and a Bible.
 Ask a few children to help prepare any "Responding in Gratitude" activities you may be doing today.
 Suggest that one or two prepare to lead today's singing.
-Since today's Scripture passage is lengthy, ask for volunteers to practice reading SCM 1.

-Ask a few older children to hang mural paper or several sheets of newsprint on a wall.
+Hang mural paper or several sheets of newsprint on a wall.
 Invite all of the children to draw pictures of things inside Noah's ark.
 The children may draw animals, Noah's family, or other things they imagine were on the ark.